valeriyad98/nn_image_classifier/README.md

 # nn_image_classifier
-Neural network algorithm that takes an input of greyscale images of cats and dogs and classifies them accordingly.
+Neural network algorithm that takes an input of RBG images of cats and dogs and classifies them accordingly.